zilexa/Homeserver/filesystem/folderstructure/README.md

 ## Action to take
 I hope this makes sense.
 The script prep-folderstructure.sh will create the folder structure as described AND map those `asterix` documents and media folders to the server /home dir, replacing those personal folders for symlinks.
 Adjust at will before running it.

-When done, continue with the main guide to [Step 3 - Prepare server & Docker.](https://github.com/zilexa/Homeserver#step-3-prepare-server-and-docker)